surfingoldelephant/PowerShell-Docs/reference/7.6/Microsoft.PowerShell.Core/About/about_While.md

 a conditional test in the `while` statement to control how many times the loop runs.

-The following shows the While statement syntax:
+The following shows the `while` statement syntax:

 ```powershell
 while (<condition>){<statement list>}